wanhive/hub/docs/INSTALL.md

 * Update the **HOSTS** and **BOOTSTRAP** sections of the configuration file correctly.
     * Do not skip this step.
 * This package includes a sample configuration file (*wanhive.conf*).
-* A sample configuration file (*wanhive.conf*) is copied into the **datadir** during installation.
+* The sample configuration file (*wanhive.conf*) is copied into the **datadir** during installation.

 ## Hosts

-Wanhive hubs use a special text file to resolve network addresses.
+Wanhive hubs use a special text file to resolve the network addresses.

-* Wanhive hub acting as the server uses this file to bind it's listening socket to the correct address.
+* A server uses this file to bind it's listening socket to the correct address.
-* Wanhive hub acting as the client uses this file to find and connect to a server.
+* A client uses this file to find and connect to a server.

 The required steps have been summarized below: